SUSE/hanadb_exporter/README.md

 Prometheus exporter written in Python, to export SAP HANA database metrics.
 The project is based in the official prometheus exporter: [prometheus_client](https://github.com/prometheus/client_python).

+The exporter is able to export the metrics from more than 1 database/tenant if the `multi_tenant` option is enabled in the configuration file (enabled by default).

+The labels `sid` (system identifier), `insnr` (instance number), `database_name` (database name) and `host` (machine hostname) will be exported for all the metrics.

 ## Prerequisites

-1. A running and reachable SAP HANA database.
+1. A running and reachable SAP HANA database (single or multi container).
 Running the exporter in the same machine where the HANA database is running is recommended.
 Ideally each database should be monitored by one exporter.